fangyaohui/GLinear/README.md

 This repository is the official Pytorch implementation of GLinear Predictor: "Paper Link".

 ## Description
-This code is built on the code base of LTSF-Linear Predictors (NLinear, DLinear).
+This code is built on the code base of LTSF-Linear Predictors (**NLinear**, **DLinear**).
 We would like to thank the following GitHub repository for their valuable code bases, datasets and detailed descriptions:

 [https://github.com/cure-lab/LTSF-Linear](https://github.com/cure-lab/LTSF-Linear)